BookStackApp/website/content/about/project-faq.md

 quite hit the mark in terms of design & usability, at least out-of-the-box.
 Therefore, with a few years' development experience, Dan thought he could whip up a solution that worked for his use-case.

-During the first few months there was significant design iteration as can be seen [in this blogpost](/blog/1-year-of-bookstack/).
+The first few months involved a lot of design iteration as can be seen [in this blogpost](/blog/1-year-of-bookstack/).
-Eventually the design, name & hierarchy came together to form pretty much the same BookStack we know today.
+Eventually the design, name, and hierarchy came together to form pretty much form the BookStack we know today.

 The project was first officially outwardly announced [via the /r/selfhosted subreddit](https://www.reddit.com/r/selfhosted/comments/3z06rb/bookstack_a_free_wikilike_information_store/) which received fairly positive feedback.
 BookStack remained published under the "Beta" status for a few years, until it was eventually [dropped in 2021](/blog/bookstack-release-v21-04/)